|View Cart Checkout|

 Each Leisure Time Spa Kit contains the sequestering agent Spa Metal Gon to prevent such staining.
 Add one bottle of Spa Metal Gon for up to 500 gallons of water.
 This dosage should be allowed to circulate in a completely filled spa for at least 30 minutes before proceeding to Balancing The Water - Step 2.

-Information about prices, products, services and merchants is provided by third parties and is for informational purposes only.
+Information about products, services and merchants is provided by 3rd parties and is for informational purposes only.
+Prices are subject to change daily.
 Ez Hot Tubs does not represent or warrant the accuracy or reliability of the information and will not be liable for any errors, omissions or delays in this information or any losses, injuries or damages arising from its display or use.

 |BioGuard® Index | Kem-Tek Index | Aqua Kleen Index | Filbur Index | Pleatco Index | Unicel Index | Air Blowers | Circuit Boards | Filter Bodies | Filter Baskets, Gauges & Gaskets | Filter Lids & O-Rings | Filter Plugs, Locks, Drains & Knobs | Filter Valves | Heater Elements | Spa Jets Index | Pressure & Vacuum Switches | Pump Impellers | Pumps & Motors | Miscellaneous Pump Components | Pump Plugs | Pump Seals, Gaskets & O-Rings | Pump Unions | Pump Volutes & Wet Ends | Spa Topsides, Side Controls & Remotes|